haiyuan-yu-lab/NetFlow3D/README.md

 	Other columns can also be present in the MAF file but they will not be used.

 ### Optional input
 - A text file containing a complete list of genes/proteins expressed in the cells where the mutations occur.
 One ID per line.
 Gene name, Ensembl gene ID, Ensembl transcript ID, Ensembl protein ID, and UniProt ID are accepted.
-By default all human genes are considered as expressed.
+By default all genes are considered as expressed.
+Example:

+	>ENSG00000163166
+	>ENSG00000110422
+	>ENSG00000077312
+	>ENSG00000180660
+	>ENSG00000186635

 PINTS can call peaks directly from BAM files.
 To call peaks from BAM files, you need to provide the tool a path to the bam file and what kind of experiment it was from.
 If it's from a standard protocol, like PROcap, then you can set --exp-type PROcap.
 Other supported experiments including GROcap/ CoPRO/ csRNAseq/ NETCAGE/ CAGE/ RAMPAGE/ STRIPEseq.
 For a complete list of ..., please run